Clinton-Davis/CapeTowns_Best_Bits/README.md

 <a name="bugs"></a>
 ## Bugs

--  I was having a problem with how to keep the destination lists separate data page and Still have the [Google Maps Api](https://cloud.google.com/maps-platform) connect with it.
+-  I was having a problem with how to keep the destination lists separate data page and still have the [Google Maps Api](https://cloud.google.com/maps-platform) connect with it.
 >   -  I solved this by having the data stored in a JSON like file in the same file as the [Google Maps Api](https://cloud.google.com/maps-platform) code and have data called with the.<br>
   `Javascript`<br>
 `function locationFinder(locationFinder_id)`